How We Afford to Travel & You Can Too!

 How We Afford to Travel Teaching English Abroad

 Teaching English in Korea was one of the best decisions we ever made.
-We made life-long friends, had the rare opportunity to be fully immersed in a culture different than our own and we had the adventure of a lifetime.
+We immersed ourselves in a new culture, made lifelong friends, and had the adventure of a lifetime.

 Related: Before you sign up for a TEFL course, download our e-book that explains everything you need to know before teaching overseas.
 It’s the stuff that no other bloggers tell you, but it’s suuuuper important.
 Oh, and the e-book is free!
 We just genuinely want you to feel prepared and equipped with the right information.